Description

 Practices

-There is no prescribed set of practices that are appropriate in an organization practicing business agility.
-Rather, any practice that is appropriate for that organization’s context and helps an organization embrace change and deliver value to its customers is appropriate.
+There is no prescribed set of practices that are appropriate in an organization practicing Business Agility.
+Rather, any practice that is appropriate for that organization’s context and helps an organization embrace change and delivers value to its customers is appropriate.

 Roles

-There is no prescribed set of roles that are appropriate in an organization practicing business agility.
+No recommended set of roles is appropriate in an organization practicing Business Agility.
 Rather, any role that is appropriate for that organization’s context and helps an organization embrace change and deliver value to its customers is appropriate.

 Lifecycle

-There is no prescribed lifecycle for business agility.
-Any lifecycle that allows an organization to iteratively and incrementally deliver value to it’s customers, sense the value those customers realize, and respond accordingly is appropriate.
+There is no prescribed lifecycle for Business Agility.
+Any lifecycle that allows an organization to iteratively and incrementally deliver value to its customers since the value those customers realize, and respond accordingly is appropriate.

 Origins